alexblyth/atp-roadshow-2019/LabGuide900ConfigureOCI-CLI.md

 - Configure Oracle Cloud Infrastructure Command Line Interface
 - Run examples using OCI-CLI for Autonomous Transaction Processing database

-## Required Artifacts

-- The following lab requires an Oracle Public Cloud account.
-You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

-- A user created in that account, in a group with a policy that grants the desired permissions.
-This account user can be you, another person, or a system that calls the API.
-For an example of how to set up a new user, group, compartment, and policy, see [Adding Users](https://docs.cloud.oracle.com/iaas/Content/GSG/Tasks/addingusers.htm)

-- Python version 2.7.5 or later, running on Mac, Windows, or Linux.

-#### Note: If you use the CLI Installer and do not have Python on your machine, the Installer offers to automatically install Python for you.

 ## Steps

 ### **STEP 1: Install Oracle Cloud Infrastructure Command Line Interface (OCI-CLI)**